juliogomez/devops/README.md

 Now you know how developers work in their local environment and how operations teams manage application deployments on public Cloud providers, or on-premises environments.
 One of the possible scenarios might be to have three environments:

-1. Development: local laptops.
+1. Development: local workstations.
 2. Quality Assurance (or Testing): on-premises.
 3. Production: cloud provider.

 The way we have been working until now is quite manual.
-Developers work on source code in their laptops, they create new docker images, deploy them locally for testing to make sure application new features work as expected, and finally publish those images to share with other teams.
+Developers work on source code in their workstations, they create new docker images, deploy them locally for testing to make sure application new features work as expected, and finally publish those images to share with other teams.
 Operations then will pick those images and update application deployments on k8s clusters (Cloud or on-prem).

 Each one of these is a manual step that involves actions from individuals in multiple teams, so it is quite prone to error.
 The whole process of *moving code* from one environment to the next one would benefit greatly from being automated, so that there is minimal human intervention required.